SiaFoundation/siad/doc/api/index.html.md

 consider repair bandwidth separately.

 **expecteddownload** | bytes
-Expected download tells siad how much downloading the user expects to do each month.
+Expected download tells siad how many bytes the user expects to download per block.
 If this value is high, siad will more strongly prefer hosts that have a low download bandwidth price.
 If this value is low, siad will focus on other metrics than download bandwidth pricing, because even if the host charges a lot for downloads, it will not impact the total cost to the user very much.